mohamedsalimagil/blood_glucose_tracker/README.md

 0. Exit

 ## Database
-The database file is located at data/blood_glucose.db.
-It is created automatically if it does not exist.
+The database file is located at `data/blood_glucose.db`.
+It is created automatically when you run the application for the first time along with the required tables.

 ## Requirements
 Install all dependencies with: